-Chinese Language Course Join our two week Pre-sessional Chinese Course which will take place from 22 July - 2 August 2019, just before the main LSE-PKU Summer School.
+Chinese Language Course Join our two week Pre-sessional Chinese Course which will take place from 20 -31 July 2020, just before the main LSE-PKU Summer School.
 This is a two week intensive programme for beginners (20 hours per week), and no previous experience or knowledge of Mandarin is required.
 The pre-sessional course is taught in English and Mandarin and includes coverage of the four skills of listening, speaking, reading and writing and provides a good balance between understanding the systems of Mandarin grammar and vocabulary, developing the skills of comprehending and producing Chinese in speech and writing, guided practice in language usage and authentic communicative activities.
 The class size is limited to fifteen to allow intensive interactive practice with individual feedback and advice on progress.
-The fee for the Chinese Language Course is £450.
+Click here for for 2020 fee rates.

 Please note: this course can only be taken in conjunction with the main LSE-PKU Summer School (it cannot be taken on its own).
-Applicants can select this course as part of their application to the LSE-PKU Summer School application form (see page 31 for details of How to Apply).
+Applicants can select this course as part of their application to the LSE-PKU Summer School application form.

 Our attendees

 Our cohort varies from year to year, but we are able to illustrate the diversity of our most recent demographics through a number of quick facts and illustrations.
 There is no upper age limit and we welcome applications from suitably qualified university-level students and professionals from all sectors who feel they may contribute to, and benefit from, attending our programme.

-of our 483 students,

-40 nationalities represented
+OVER 40 NATIONALITIES

-...including 24 countries with 4 or fewer participants
+REPRSENTED... ".including 24 countries with 4 or fewer participants"

-91% are from Asia and Europe

-AVERAGE 22
+91% ARE FROM ASIA AND EUROPE

+PROFESSIONALS 26%STUDENTS 74%85% undergraduates

+15% postgraduates

+97% WERE SATISFIED WITH THE PROGRAMME OVERALL

+160% 140%

+AVERAGE AGE 22OLDEST ATTENDEE 52YOUNGEST ATTENDEE 17

+98% WOULD RECOMMEND THE PROGRAMME